AssistoLab/DropDown/README.md

 - `backgroundColor`: the background color of the drop down.
 - `selectionBackgroundColor`: the background color of the selected cell in the drop down.
 - `cellHeight`: the height of the drop down cells.
-- `height`: the height of the drop down.
 - `dimmedBackgroundColor`: the color of the background (behind the drop down, covering the entire screen).
 - `cornerRadius`: the corner radius of the drop down (see [info](#Issues) below if you encounter any issue)
 - `setupMaskedCorners`: the masked corners of the dropdown.
 Use this along with `cornerRadius` to set the corner radius only on certain corners.